cucumber/cucumber-rails/CONTRIBUTING.md

-## About to create a new Github Issue?
+## About to create a new GitHub Issue?

 We appreciate that.
 But before you do, please learn our basic rules:

 * This is not a support forum.
 If you have a question, please go to [The Cukes Google Group](http://groups.google.com/group/cukes).
 * Do you have an idea for a new feature?
 Then don't expect it to be implemented unless you or someone else sends a [pull request](https://help.github.com/articles/using-pull-requests).
 You might be better to start a discussion on [the google group](http://groups.google.com/group/cukes).
 * Reporting a bug?
 Please tell us:
   * which version of Cucumber you're using
   * which version of Ruby you're using